syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 ### Customizing theme color from theme studio

 In theme studio utility, each theme has a unique common variable list.
-When user changes the common variable color code value, it will be reflected in all the Syncfusion® WPF controls.
-All Syncfusion® WPF control styles are derived from these theme-based common variables.
+When user changes the common variable color code value, it will be reflected in all the Syncfusion&reg; WPF controls.
+All Syncfusion&reg; WPF control styles are derived from these theme-based common variables.
 This common variable list is handled inside the theme studio application for customizing theme-based colors.

 Let us see the step-by-step procedure to launch and work with the theme studio utility as follows.

 **Step 1**

-After installing the `Syncfusion® WPF` suite, launch it and select `Theme Studio` from the start-up panel.
+After installing the `Syncfusion&reg; WPF` suite, launch it and select `Theme Studio` from the start-up panel.

 ![Theme Studio for WPF](ThemeStudio_images/ThemeStudio-LaunchPage.png)